mozilla/mozdef-event-framework/docs/source/overview.rst

 Flow
 ----

+There are There cloudformation templates to choose from in the templates directory:

+* Github repo used as source: templates/codepipeline-cf-template-github-source.yml
+* CodeCommit repo used as the config source: templates/codepipeline-cf-template-codecommit-source.yml
+* Github and CodeCommit used as a multiple source that can be merged: templates/multi_source_template/codepipeline-cf-template-with-merge.yml

-There are three cloudformation templates to choose from.
-We've added toggles to view the diagrams below, feel free to choose what works best for you.
+We've added toggles to view the basic workflow diagrams below, feel free to choose what works best for you.

 Workflow Diagrams
 *****************